 The spin of the ALU power strings is arguably its strongest selling point.
 The lower power of the strings allows you to accelerate their racquet head faster for added spin.

 Luxilon ALU power strings are sturdy and durable, which is common for polyester strings.
-The Luxilon ALU stands out because the strings are hard to break and also does a great job at maintaining tension, which helps to increase the string’s play life.
+The Luxilon ALU stands out because the strings are hard to break and also do a great job at maintaining tension, which helps to increase the string’s play life.

 While you won’t get some of the more premium features associated with other brands, you should find that Synthetic gut strings are high performers for their price point.